-The Group's principal financial instruments, other than derivatives, comprise bank and equipment finance arrangements, cash and short-term deposits, and financial assets held for trading.
+The Group's principal financial instruments, other than derivatives, comprise bank, cash and short-term deposits, financial assets held for trading, trade and other receivables, trade and other payables, and lease liabilities.

-The main purpose of these financial instruments is to raise finance for the Group's operations.
+The main purpose of these financial instruments is to manage short term cash flows for the Group's operations.